js9-software/js9-nso/README.md

 - Docker
 - Docker Compose
+- A reverse proxy.
+[Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy) is recommended.
+If using another reverse proxy, the included `docker compose` file will need to be modified.
+For local development, [caddystack](https://github.com/freethoughtdesign/caddystack) can be used as it includes a DNS server that resolves `.test` domains.

 ## Quick start

+Copy `.env.example` to `.env` and populate the environment variables as needed.
+They are used in the `compose.yml` file.

+- `HOST` - The hostname of the site.
+Defaults to `nso.js9.org`.
+- `NETWORK` - The docker network used to communicate with the Caddy-Docker-Proxy reverse proxy.
+Defaults to `caddy`.
+- `TLS` - The Caddy server directive to configure `https`.
+Defaults to `email`.
+Use `internal` for local development.

+Then run the following:

 ```
 docker compose up --build
 ```

-The first time the above command is run, it can take quite a while to build the heasoft binaries.
+The first time the above `docker compose` command is run, it can take quite a while to build the heasoft binaries.
 Subsequent runs will generally used cached layers and the process will be much faster.

-Once the container has been built and started, visit http://localhost:9999 in a web browser.
+Once the container has been built and started, visit the site using the `HOST` URL set in `.env` in a web browser.

 ## Modifying the index page